 But perhaps the most versatile revolver caliber combo yet is the .45 Colt and the .410-gauge shotgun shell.
 Even though the caliber numbers appear different, both work very well when fired out of a .45 Colt rifled barrel.

-A Five-Shot .45 Colt Revolver
+The Judge: A Five-Shot .45 Colt Revolver

-The Taurus Judge is a five-shot .45 Colt revolver with an elongated cylinder that also allows it to chamber 2½-inch or 3-inch .410-gauge shotgun shells (depending on the particular model).
+The Taurus Judge is a five-shot .45 Colt revolver with an elongated cylinder that allows it to chamber 2½-inch or 3-inch .410-gauge shotgun shells (depending on the particular model).
 Because the barrel is rifled, the Judge is not considered a sawed-off shotgun or “dangerous ordnance” by federal law.
 Thus anyone who can legally own a firearm can own a Taurus Judge.

 Taurus sent me a 3-inch barreled M4510 stainless steel Judge with 3-inch chambers to evaluate.
 This version of the Judge weighs in at 36.8 ounces.
-The majority of the Judge’s stainless steel is matte finished, while the hammer, trigger, cylinder latch release, and ejector rod have a more polished finish.
+The majority of the Judge’s stainless steel is matte finished, while the hammer, trigger, cylinder latch release and ejector rod have a more polished finish.
 The overall appearance is utilitarian yet attractive.

 The Judge’s grips are the standard Taurus black rubber “Ribber” grips, designed to cushion the hand from recoil.
 The rear sight is a groove cut in the revolver’s top strap, while the front sight is of the easy-to-pick-up red fiber-optic variety.
 This combo is a great choice of sighting equipment for a defensive revolver that will likely be firing shotgun shells most of the time.

-Testing the Taurus Judge at the Gun Range
+Taurus Judge at the Range

 I really liked this gun.
-If you are looking for a versatile revolver for self-defense, at home, on the street, or on the trail, look no further than the Taurus Judge.
+If you are looking for a versatile revolver for self-defense, at home, on the street or on the trail, look no further than the Taurus Judge.
 Online prices run in the mid-$800 range depending on model and source.